iansinnott/iansinnott.github.io/source/_posts/2014-08-22-dokku-mongo-node.md

 ---
-title: "Dokku, Mongo & Node.js"
+title: Dokku, Mongo & Node.js
 ---

 _TL;DR: If you run into trouble using Mongo with Dokku for a Node.js app, re-image your server and start from scratch._